microsoft/STL/README.md

 2. Open Visual Studio, and choose the "Clone or check out code" option.
 Enter the URL of this repository, `https://github.com/microsoft/STL`.
 3. Open a terminal in the IDE with `` Ctrl + ` `` (by default) or press on "View" in the top bar, and then "Terminal".
-4. In the terminal, invoke `git submodule update --init --progress llvm-project vcpkg`
+4. In the terminal, invoke `git submodule update --init --progress llvm-project boost-math`
-5. In the terminal, invoke `.\vcpkg\bootstrap-vcpkg.bat`
-6. In the terminal, invoke `.\vcpkg\vcpkg.exe install boost-math:x86-windows boost-math:x64-windows`
-7. Choose the architecture you wish to build in the IDE, and build as you would any other project.
+5. Choose the architecture you wish to build in the IDE, and build as you would any other project.
 All necessary CMake settings are set by `CMakeSettings.json`.

 # How To Build With A Native Tools Command Prompt